-- Entity ID: Uniquely identifies the application. - ACS URL: The application's URL to which SAML assertions from the identity provider are sent after user authentication occurs. - Attribute mapping information: The application attributes are mapped to the identity attributes required to fulfill the authentication policy contract in PingFederate. - SP public certificate: Used to prove ownership of a public key and obtained from the service provider. - Assertion encryption certificates: Used to prove that the SAML assertion is encrypted.
+- Entity ID: Uniquely identifies the application. - ACS URL(s): The application's URL to which SAML assertions from the identity provider are sent after user authentication occurs. - SLO Service URL(s): the application's URL utilized for single logout (SLO) functionality. - Attribute mapping information: The application attributes are mapped to the identity attributes required to fulfill the authentication policy contract in PingFederate. - SP public certificate: Used to prove ownership of a public key and obtained from the service provider. - Assertion encryption certificates: Used to prove that the SAML assertion is encrypted.